 The Barry Conservation District’s (BCD) mission is to promote responsible natural resource and land-use management for present and future generations.
 BCD works on a wide variety of conservation, education, and outreach initiatives including forestry, farm practices, invasive species management, water resource conservation, land management, and outdoor recreation.

 Over the years, the role of the Barry Conservation District has evolved somewhat.
-The district now works closely with the USDA’s Natural Resources Conservation Service (NRCS) to bring cost share programs to county farmers implementing soil, water and habitat conservation practices.
-Additionally, the district developed partnerships with the Michigan Department of Agriculture (MDA) and the Michigan Department of Natural Resources (MDNR) to provide resource conservation assistance to both farming and non-farm landowners.
+The district now works closely with the USDA’s Natural Resources Conservation Service (NRCS) to bring cost-share programs to local farmers implementing soil, water, and habitat conservation practices.
+Additionally, the district developed partnerships with the Michigan Department of Agriculture and Rural Development (MDARD) and the Michigan Department of Natural Resources (MDNR) to provide resource conservation assistance to both farming and non-farm landowners.

 In 1975, the District’s name was changed to the Barry Soil and Water Conservation District to recognize the importance of water as a resource.
 By 1999, when the District’s Board of Directors completed a new resource assessment, they recognized that many other resources including forestland, grasslands, wetlands, and certain declining plant and animal species needed attention.
 By changing their name to the Barry Conservation District, the Board expressed the increasingly broad conservation challenges created by a developing community.